 - mailbox_verification - Result of the mailbox validation check with the ESP.
 Does not affect is_valid

 - parts - Parsed segments of the email address

 - reason - Reason for address failing email validation check if applicable

 Other Helps For Your Journey

-We also have community driven SDKs for popular programming languages to help you implement Mailgun Email Validations into your project.
+We also have community-driven SDKs for popular programming languages to help you implement Mailgun Email Validation into your project.

 You are now ready to begin making API calls to start validating email addresses.
 To see the full technical details on how to implement and make calls to the Email Validation API, please see our technical documentation here.

 Sinch Mailgun has answers!
 If you have any concerns or questions, please send us a Support ticket using the Support page within your Mailgun Control Panel.
 Our Support Team will be happy to assist!